-Yet, despite its shiny exterior, it is intrinsically worthless.
+Yet, despite its brilliant exterior, it is intrinsically worthless.
 Outside of its limited uses in electronics and dentistry, gold only has value in human society because it is gold and not something else.
-This explains why over 80% of annual global gold demand is for jewelry and investment purposes and not for industrial use.
-We spend most of our time using gold as gold and not as a conductor of electricity or as a replacement for your pearly whites.
+This explains why over 90% of annual global gold demand is for jewelry and investment purposes and not for industrial use.
+We spend most of our time using gold as gold and not to conduct electricity or replace our pearly whites.

 But why gold?
-Why not aluminum?
+And why not aluminum?
 Or iron?
 Or something else entirely?

 Why Gold and Not Something Else?

 Unlike the many other metals found around the globe, gold has held and retained a high status because of three specific properties: scarcity, durability, and malleability, which I will discuss each in turn.

 Gold wouldn’t be what it is if it were as readily available as aluminum, the most abundant metal in Earth’s crust.
 However, it also wouldn’t be gold if it was as uncommon as rhodium, a rare Earth metal with one-tenth of gold’s annual production.
 As Warren Buffett stated in his 2011 letter to shareholders:

 Today the world’s gold stock is about 170,000 metric tons.
 If all of this gold were melded together, it would form a cube of about 68 feet per side.
 (Picture it fitting comfortably within a baseball infield.)